k-bx/owlcloud/README.md

 Code resides at
 [./owlcloud-users/src/Main.hs](owlcloud-users/src/Main.hs) file.

-Let's begin with, some machinery to combine individual handlers into `UsersAPI` type, and then generation of a [wai](http://hackage.haskell.org/package/wai) `Application` type.
+Let's begin with some machinery to combine individual handlers into `UsersAPI` type, and then generation of a [wai](http://hackage.haskell.org/package/wai) `Application` type.
 WAI is a set of contracts, which describe a "reusable haskell web